Vester Søgade 10

 If you want to exercise your rights, you can contact us via Public Digital Post.

-If you do not have access to Digital Post, you can contact us via e-mail mst@mst.dk.
+If you do not have access to Public Digital Post, you can contact us via e-mail mst@mst.dk.
 If you contact us via e-mail make sure not to send sensitive personal information, confidential information or information regarding criminal offenses.

 In the subject field, please indicate which right you wish to exercise.